HOURS

 In 1884, the Southern sympathizers decided it was time to have their own place, and built a handsome Gothic revival sanctuary across the street from their Northern brethren.
 It was during this time that the Northern body began calling themselves “The First Presbyterian Church” to distinguish their congregation from the “breakaway sect.”
 In turn, the new sanctuary was called “The Southern Presbyterian Church,” reflecting their regional cultural ideology and identity.
 The two churches worshiped separately until 1907, when they reunited in the sanctuary of the Southern church, where the congregation continues to worship to this day.
 The church soon sold the 1829 building across the street; but not before saving the grand rose window that now shines in our present fellowship hall.

 In 1991, the former Post Office building next door to the church went up for sale.
 Seeing an opportunity for expanded ministry, the church bought the building, spent several years renovating the structure, and renamed it “The Presbyterian Post.”
 The Post now serves a number of functions.
 It’s a great place for evening church studies or after-church potlucks.
-Quarterly, the women of the church host the “Post Café” to raise money for mission projects.
-The front of the Post is the home of our Post Clinic, a medical treatment center that provides care for many in our area, overseen by health care professionals from our own pews.
-The building is used by various community organizations as a meeting place.
+Quarterly, the Felloship an Mission committees host the “Post Café” to raise money for mission projects.
+The building is used by various community organizations as a meeting place including an ESL (English as a Second Language) class on Monday evenings taught by Montgomery County Adult Education.

 All in all, over 40 ministers have served First Presbyterian Church, of whom several became prominent in the national church.
 First Presbyterian continues as a thriving body of believers who are committed to serving as Christ’s hands in the community through acts of service,